SakshammishraDs/Mastering_Statistics_For_Interviews/README.md

 **Candidate:**
 It’s important because they help us model and analyze data.
 They’re used in everything from predicting stock prices to determining the likelihood of machine failures.
 Understanding the type of distribution also helps in choosing the right statistical tools and tests.

-**Interviewer:** Can you give a simple real-life example?
+**Interviewer:** Can you give an example of a real-life application of a probability distribution?

 **Candidate:**
 Sure!
-If you roll a die, the possible outcomes are 1 through 6, each with an equal probability of \( 1/6 \).
-That’s a discrete uniform distribution.
+One real-life example is in quality control.
+Suppose a manufacturer produces light bulbs, and we want to know the probability of producing a bulb with a certain lifespan.
+If the lifespans follow a normal distribution, we can use that distribution to determine the likelihood of a bulb lasting between 1,000 and 2,000 hours, for example.
+This allows the company to predict and ensure product quality and make improvements if needed.

-If you measure the time it takes to run a mile, the times could fall anywhere in a range, so you might use a normal distribution to model it.
+For discrete distributions, consider something like customer feedback ratings (e.g., poor, average, good).
+The company could use a probability distribution to model and understand the likelihood of each rating, which helps in making decisions about product improvements or marketing strategies.

 ---

 ## 9. **What is a Sampling?**